sahhollingsworth/team-profile-generator/README.md

 2. Once in the root folder in your command line interface, start the application by entering `node index.js`

+## Tests
+To run unit tests:
+1. Cloning the repository to your local machine.

+2. Once in the root folder in your command line interface, `npm install --save-dev jest`

 ## Built with
 * [Jest javascript testing framework](https://jestjs.io/)
 * [Inquirer.js](https://www.npmjs.com/package/inquirer) - Package for common interactive command line user interfaces.